yasminamado/espectro/README.md

 wavelength(nm) flux flux_err
 `

 The wavelength range is selected by the option `--wlrange="650 660"`.
 The option `-r` applies the heliocentric velocity correction and the option `-t` applies wavelength correction using telluric lines as reference.
 One may these options to get the spectrum without these correction.
-Option -e prints an informative header about the spectrum.
+One may also add option `-e` to print out an informative header about the spectrum.